Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Shallow learning

 Assumption~\ref{as:shallow_learning} (i) rules out polynomial activation functions and allows for the sigmoid function $\sigma_0(x) = (1+e^{-x})^{-1}$.
-It also rules out the ReLU activation function, which is a more natural choice for the deep learning problems and is considered in the subsequent section.
+It also rules out the ReLU activation function, which is a more natural choice for deep learning problems.

 \begin{theorem} Suppose that $(Y_i,X_i)_{i=1}^n$ is an i.i.d. sample following a distributions satisfying Assumptions~\ref{as:losses}, \ref{as:phi}, \ref{as:tsybakov}, and \ref{as:shallow_learning}, and denoted $\mathcal{P}(\alpha,\beta)$.
 Then there exist $c,C>0$ such that for every $t>0$ with probability at least $1-ce^{-t}$